-Our second analysis used data from all nine survey years (2009-2017) to explore covariates of occurrence dynamics over time, specifically the probabilities of colonization and extinction of Black-backed Woodpeckers at individual survey points.
-Average colonization probability

-(defined here as the probability of a single survey point becoming occupied by woodpeckers given that it was previously unoccupied subsequent to the fire) was quite low (4.8%), while average extinction probability was much higher (69%).
+Our second analysis used data from all nine survey years (2009-2018) to explore occurrence dynamics over time, specifically the probabilities of colonization and extinction of Black-backed Woodpeckers at survey points and fires.
+Average colonization probability (defined here as the probability of a single survey point becoming occupied by woodpeckers given that it was previously unoccupied subsequent to the fire) was quite low (4.8%), while average extinction probability was much higher (69%).
 Despite being low, the probability of a site being colonized was strongly and positively associated with snag density and strongly negatively associated with fire age.
 Thus, early post-fire sites with high snag densities have a relatively higher probability of being colonized, even after initially being vacant, than other sites.
-No single factor was strongly associated with extinction, although there was evidence for a moderate negative association with burn severity (i.e., greater fire severity makes extinction at a survey point in a given year less likely).
+For extinction, there was evidence for a moderate but significant negative association with burn severity (i.e., more severe fires make extinction in a given year less likely).

-During the 2017 field season we also initiated Black-backed Woodpecker surveys in unburned forest stands with high tree mortality due to drought and bark-beetle activity.
-We used Aerial Detection Survey (ADS) data to identify appropriate forest stands throughout the same ten National Forests as the burned study areas, and then used the same data collection methodology we used for the burned areas to conduct Black-backed Woodpecker surveys at 752 survey points in 64 beetle-kill forest stands distributed across 6 National Forest units (Modoc, Lassen, Lake Tahoe Basin, Stanislaus, Sierra, and Sequoia).
-In addition, in beetle-kill stands we also conducted passive point counts for other bird species at 361 of the Black-backed Woodpecker surveys in beetle-kill forest stands, but full analysis of these data will be conducted only after data are collected from additional sites during the 2018 field season.
+During the 2018 field season we also completed the second year of Black-backed Woodpecker surveys in unburned forest stands with high tree mortality due to drought and bark-beetle activity.
+We used Aerial Detection Survey (ADS) data to identify appropriate forest stands throughout the same ten National Forests as the burned study areas, and then used the same data collection methodology we used for the burned areas to conduct Black-backed Woodpecker surveys at 849 survey points in 68 beetle-kill forest stands distributed across 8 National Forest units (Modoc, Lassen, Plumas, Lake Tahoe Basin, Stanislaus, Eldorado, Sierra, and Sequoia).
+We also conducted passive point counts for other bird species at 413 of the Black-backed Woodpecker survey points in beetle-kill stands.
+Combining data across years, Black-backed Woodpeckers were detected at 7.3% of survey points at 20% of visited stands, suggesting lower occupancy in these habitats than in similar-aged post-fire forests.
+Additionally, we found a strong gradient in Black-backed Woodpecker occurrence, with birds more likely to be detected in beetle-kill stands in the northern half of the survey region - where drought-based tree mortality is relatively less severe - than in the southern half.